 Step 3: Do The Math.

 Now that you know your style and color preferences and what you want your uniform to be, you need to do some calculations.
 Don’t worry, this isn’t rocket science, but it will be unique to you.

-For one, you need to determine the distance between laundry days and how that affects the number of clothes you need.
+To start, you need to determine the distance between laundry days and how that affects the number of clothes you need.
 I get all my laundry done within 4 days, so I like to work with numbers between 4 and 6.
 Some items, such as socks and underwear, seem to require a few extra.
 I will generally shoot for 4-6 bottoms and 4-6 base layer tops.
 Some categories, such as layering pieces, can be worn multiple times between washes and therefore don’t require multiples.
 For some items, like my rain coat, 1 is all I need.

 The next thing you need to judge is the number of combinations you can make with what you have.
 If you keep your clothes to a certain color pallet or style, you’ll be able to make a lot more outfits.